Internship Opportunities at MPT

 Internships described below are, in general, the types of assignments that are available from time to time.
 Please be aware that not all internships are available every semester.
 MPT's Human Resources department maintains information on available internship roles.

 Internships are offered to students of all colleges, universities, and trade schools.
 Recruiting is normally accomplished through the school internship or career services office and on-campus through career and internship fairs.
 Students may also contact MPT Human Resources directly.
-MPT Human Resources processes applications and conducts initial interviews.
-Interviews are also conducted by the supervisor from the department for which the student is applying.
+MPT Human Resources processes applications.
+Interviews are conducted by the supervisor from the department for which the student is applying.
 Once accepted, students are assigned to work on a specific project or production for an academic semester.
 All MPT internships are unpaid.
 An intern that is not for academic credit is deemed a volunteer.

 MPT internships offer a thorough introduction to Maryland Public Television including our mission and expectations.
 Maryland Public Television is committed to providing solid work experience to serious minded individuals in a positive environment.

 - Cover letter should specify an internship from the list of opportunities described below.
-Please use the cover letter attachment instructions indicated on the electronic application.
 If unable to upload, email all cover letters to email@example.com

 - Internships are usually for hours during the standard workday.
 Nights and weekend hours may occasionally be required but are not routine.